gxiaolab/L-GIREMI/README.md

   5. change_type: the mismatch type, [ref]>[alt].
   6. read_count: the read count for the mismatch.
   7. depth: the total read count for the site.
-  8. ratio: the mismatch ratio, read_count/depth.
-* mismatch score file: one file for the analysis, and is stored as `$OUTPREFIX.score`.
-  columns:
-  1. type: het_snp, for mismatch sites that overlapping with SNP annotations and with mismatch ratio satisfying the parameters. mimatch for other types.
-  2. chromosome: chromosome name.
-  3. pos: position on the chromosome, 0-based.
-  4. strand: strand of the mismatch sites.
-  5. change_type: the mismatch type, [ref]>[alt].
-  6. ratio: the mismatch ratio.
+  8. ratio: the mismatch ratio.
-  7. up_seq: a 5' nucleotide ahead of the mismatch sites.
+  9. up_seq: a 5' nucleotide ahead of the mismatch sites.
-  8. down_seq: a 3' nucleotide after the mismatch sites.
+  10. down_seq: a 3' nucleotide after the mismatch sites.
-  9. score: RNA editing score by the GLM model.
+  11. score: RNA editing score by the GLM model.

 ## Reference